- Read our review guidelines

 Final Answer On The Best Fishing Kayaks In Australia

-An excellent runner-up is the Hydroten Big Dace Pro 10.
+An excellent kayak choice is the Hydroten Big Dace Pro 10.
 This has a little less space than the Angler Pro XL but can be a great option for all types of water.
 It also has a comfortable seat and good tackle storage solutions.

 If an inflatable fishing kayak is more your thing, the Elkton Outdoors Steelhead can be ideal.
 This is not only lightweight and easy to carry but it’s also great for larger paddlers.